Can this cockpit hold

 I began to think my way over the world, to my home in Australia; to Lion Island with my boat moored on the beach; the tent by the Banksia trees, the red gums sprawling over the sun-bleached sandstone rocks, the call of the little penguins coming in from the sea at night….

 Taylor survived the war and returned to Sydney and his weekend playground at Pittwater.
+He was destined to make pioneering flights across the world’s oceans with Charles Ulm and Charles Kingsford-Smith (both WW1 veterans).

 Despite only having his logbook and old memories to draw on, he was